Derivatives of Feynman-Kac Semigroups: Introduction

 with $E \in \mathbb{R}$ are subject to a similar analysis, as outlined in Section \ref{sec:statsolns}.
-In Section \ref{sec:localest} we use the formulae of Section \ref{sec:localform} to derive local and global estimates.
-We do by choosing the processes $k$ and $l$ appropriately, as in \cite{Thalmaier97} and \cite{APT}, and applying the Cauchy-Schwarz inequality.
-The local estimates are given by Theorems \ref{thm:locestone}, \ref{thm:locestonehalf} and \ref{thm:locesttwo}; the global estimates as corollaries.
-The global estimates imply the boundedness of $dP^V_tf$, $LP^V_tf$ and $\nabla dP^V_tf$ on $[\epsilon,T]\times M$.
+In Section \ref{sec:localest} we derive local estimates, using the formulae of Section \ref{sec:localform} and local assumptions on curvature and the derivative of the potential function.
+We do so by choosing the processes $k$ and $l$ appropriately, as in \cite{Thalmaier97} and \cite{APT}, and applying the Cauchy-Schwarz inequality.
+These local estimates are given by Theorems \ref{thm:locestone}, \ref{thm:locestonehalf} and \ref{thm:locesttwo}; global estimates are then given as corollaries.
+The global estimates are derived under appropriate global assumptions and imply the boundedness of $dP^V_tf$, $LP^V_tf$ and $\nabla dP^V_tf$ on $[\epsilon,T]\times M$.
 These bounds lead to the non-local formulae of Section \ref{sec:globform}, in which the processes $k$ and $l$ are chosen deterministically.
-For the case in which $Z$ is gradient, global estimates on the logarithmic derivatives of the integral kernel can then be derived, using Jensen's inequality.
-These are given in Section \ref{sec:kerests}.
-For the special case $V=0$, local estimates for the gradient and Hessian can be found in \cite{ATW} and \cite{YiLi}, repsectively.
-For the general case, our estimates extend the gradient and Hessian estimates of \cite{HsuEstimates} and \cite{StroockTuretsky}.\\ \\ One application of our results is that they can be used to obtain formulae and estimates for the derivatives of the transition density $p^Z_t(x,y)$ of the diffusion with generator $L$ in the \textit{forward} variable $y$.
-This is because, according to the Fokker-Planck equation, one has the relation
+For the case in which $Z$ is a gradient, estimates on the logarithmic derivatives of the integral kernel can then be derived, using Jensen's inequality.
+They are given in Section \ref{sec:kerests} and extend those of \cite{HsuEstimates} and \cite{StroockTuretsky}.

-where $p^{-Z,-\divv Z}_t(y,x)$ denotes the minimal integral kernel for the semigroup generated by the operator $L^\ast = \frac{1}{2}\Delta -Z -\divv Z$.
-In particular, Bismut-type formulae for the derivatives in $y$ of the right-hand side are given simply by conditioning in the formulae stated above (having replaced $Z$ with $-Z$ and $V$ with $-\divv Z$).
-Further analysis of this problem, including a Bismut-type formula for the forward variable expressed in terms of the original diffusion, as opposed to its dual, will be considered in a subsequent article.